Story At-A-Glance

 - Increase upskilling initiatives for current employees

-2. Strengthen talent pipelines with by partnering with education institutes
+2. Strengthen talent pipelines by partnering with education institutes

 3. Better align the educational program curricula and the skills needed in the workforce

-The latest funding to set-up CORE Academy aims to achieve the last of the three methods put forth by the U.S Chamber of Commerce.
+The latest funding to set up CORE Academy aims to achieve the last of the three methods by the U.S Chamber of Commerce.

 Are apprenticeships an answer to the U.S skills-gap woes?

 The proposed National CORE Academy is meant to save low-income residents of the Inland Empire from a lifetime debt that college graduates usually assume.
-Since, the property market, both industrial and commercial is hot in the State of California, an able property maintenance executive can earn median salaries ranging from $35,000 to $70,000, opening opportunities for low-debt economic mobility.
+In addition, since the industrial and commercial property market is hot in the State of California, an able property maintenance executive can earn median salaries ranging from $35,000 to $70,000, opening opportunities for low-debt economic mobility.

-A look at the AB132 Bill reveals that the state assembly is funding other notable initiatives as well.
+The AB132 Bill reveals that the state assembly is funding other notable initiatives.
 These include new funding for InTech Center at Chaffey College and Bakersfield College.
 We will soon cover the number and nature of grants for the Inland Empire currently funded by the state and the federal government.

 0 Comments